-S775 Ross Building All URST enquiries to urst@yorku.ca
+S738 Ross Building All URST enquiries to urst@yorku.ca

-Program website: http://www.yorku.ca/laps/sosc/urst
+Program website: http://urst.sosc.laps.yorku.ca

 CONTENTS PAGE

-What is "Urban Studies"?
+What is "Urban Studies?"
 03

 Career Paths 04

-Areas of Focus in Urban Studies 05
+Pathways in Urban Studies 04

+Advising 08

-Enrolment in Urban Studies 07
+Enrolment in Urban Studies 08

+Certificate in Urban Studies 10

+Urban Studies Faculty 10

 Student Activities 11

-Urban Studies Faculty 11

-Awards/Prizes/Scholarships 12
+Awards/Prizes/Scholarships 11

+Faculty of Arts & Professional Studies 14

 The Honours B.A Degree 14

-Urban Studies "Core" Courses 15
+-Urban Studies "Core" Courses 15

-Urban Studies Option Courses 19
+-Urban Studies Option Courses 17

-Department of Social Science 19
+-Department of Social Science 17

-Department of Anthropology 27
+-Department of Anthropology 23

-Department of Economics 27
+-Department of Economics 24

-Department of English 28
+-Department of English 24

-Department of Geography 29
+-Department of Geography 25

-German Studies 35

-Department of History 35
+-Department of History 29

+-Department of Human Rights and Equity Studies 30

+-Department of Humanities 31

-Department of Political Science 37
+-Department of Political Science 31

-Department of Psychology 38
+-Department of Psychology 32

-Department of Sociology 38
+-Department of Sociology 32

-Faculty of Environmental Studies 40
+-Faculty of Environmental Studies 33

-Faculty of Fine Arts 43
+-School of Arts, Media, Performance & Design 36

-Urban Studies Courses by Level 45
+Urban Studies Courses by Level 37

-Course Checklists 48
+Course Checklists 40

-WHAT IS "URBAN STUDIES"?
+WHAT IS "URBAN STUDIES?"

 The city is among the most fundamental of human institutions.
 Throughout history, cities have been sites of innovation in economic, political and cultural life.
 They have been centres of trade, seats of empire, and the locale of scientific, social, and artistic creativity.

-Cities not only continue in these roles today, but with over three billion people, or half of the global population now living in cities and mega-urban regions, cities have become key sites in understanding contemporary social life.
+Increasingly, cities have also become key sites for understanding contemporary social life.
+In the 21st century the future is urban.
+Over half of the world's population (since 2007/08) now lives in cities that are often located in large urban regions in the global south.
+It is estimated that by 2050, two-thirds of the world's population will live in urban areas, resulting in a very different urban geography from that of the 20th century.

-Often, as is the case in many Canadian cities, these urban regions are marked by significant social and cultural complexities.
-These include striking contrasts of wealth and poverty, as well as a challenging array of planning, governance, and environmental concerns.
-These themes are the focus of York University's Urban Studies Program.
+Often, as is the case in the Canadian context, urban regions are marked by significant social and cultural complexities.
+These include increasing levels of inequality, with striking contrasts of wealth and poverty, as well as a challenging array of planning, political, governance, and environmental concerns.
+These themes, from the scale of the global to that of the neighborhood, are the focus of York University's Urban Studies Program.

-The program offers a framework for an undergraduate liberal arts education based in the study of modern metropolitan life and of the social and spatial fabrics of cities.
-Drawing on the work of scholars and researchers who have explored the urban field from a range of perspectives in the social sciences and humanities, the program's courses encourage a critical appreciation both of the everyday life that we experience as Canadian city-dwellers today and of the modern city in historical and comparative context.
+The program offers a framework for an undergraduate liberal arts education based in the study of modern metropolitan life in all its forms and of the social and spatial fabrics of the wide range of urban areas that exist.
+Drawing on the work of scholars and researchers who have explored the urban field from a range of perspectives in the social sciences and humanities, the program's courses encourage a critical appreciation both of the everyday life that we experience as city-dwellers today and of the modern city in historical and comparative context.

 An important aspect of the Urban Studies Program is its strong emphasis on first-hand exploration of the city as a complement to classroom and library learning.
 The program's "core" courses include tutorial or small-group workshops focused on the practical crafts of urban research and on students' personal fieldwork projects.
-This generally involves students spending time immersed in one of the world's best-equipped urban laboratories, the Greater Toronto Area.
+This generally involves students spending time immersed in one of the world's best-equipped urban laboratories, the Greater Toronto Area, as well as trips to other cities such as Buffalo and Montreal.
+Opportunities also exist through the iBA to travel to cities outside North America.